Reducing Snake Problems Around Homes

 Snakes kill and eat rats, mice, insects, moles, and other pests, which helps to control their numbers.
 King, milk, black racer, and eastern indigo snakes commonly eat other snakes, including venomous ones.
 Snakes are particularly effective because they can capture pests in areas other predators cannot access.

 Most snakes in Mississippi are not protected by state or federal law, but all snakes do come under the state’s regulatory authority.
 No native snake or snake part may be bought, sold, or in any way entered into commercial trade.
 Black pine, eastern indigo, rainbow, and southern hognose snakes are listed as endangered in Mississippi.
 By federal law, the eastern indigo and black pine snakes are listed as threatened.

 Check with the Mississippi Department of Wildlife, Fisheries, and Parks Museum of Natural Science in Jackson, Mississippi, if you have questions or concerns.
 Even though most snakes in Mississippi are not legally protected, it is better to leave them alone when they are not causing a problem.

 See PDF for images of snakes.

-Revised by Leslie M. Burger, PhD, Assistant Extension Professor, Department of Wildlife, Fisheries, and Aquaculture.
+Revised by Leslie M. Burger, PhD, Associate Teaching Professor, Wildlife, Fisheries, and Aquaculture.
 Most of the photos in this publication came from CanStockPhoto.com or iStockPhoto.com.
 The eastern coachwhip snake photo was taken by Jesus Marino of the United States Fish and Wildlife Service.

 The Mississippi State University Extension Service is working to ensure all web content is accessible to all users.
 If you need assistance accessing any of our content, please email the webteam or call 662-325-2262.